 There’s tons to do and see in Hershey, PA!
 My favorite pairing is a visit to ZOOAMERICA topped off with a trip to Chocolate World.
 If you want something more action packed, stop at Chocolate World on your way in to HERSHEYPARK!
 Hershey history buff?
 THE HERSHEY STORY should be your next stop after your Trolley Works trolley ride!

 I recommend HERSHEY LODGE or THE HOTEL HERSHEY for the full Hershey chocolate experience.
 Both provide luxury accommodations with entertainment offerings within the hotel and packages that include other Hershey, PA attractions.
 If you’re on a budget, though, there are plenty of other local hotels and motels available for booking!
+We’ll be staying at TRU BY HILTON during our next visit.

 Is Hershey’s Chocolate World worth it?